syncfusion-content/maui-docs/MAUI/Switch/states.md

 ## Disabled Off

-You can switch to disabled off state by setting the [`IsOn`] property as false and `IsEnabled` property as false.
+You can switch to disabled off state by setting the `IsOn` property as false and the `IsEnabled` property as false.

 {% tabs %}